corsairmarks/assimilate_all_the_pops/mod/README.md

 Built for Stellaris version 3.6 "Orion."
 Not compatible with achievements.

+Do you want this mod to be compatible with your favorite "more tradition slots" mod?
+Simply override the scripted variable `assimilate_all_the_pops_tradition_categories_max` and set it equal to the maximum number of tradition slots allowed by your other mod.
+Ascension perk tradition slot checks (i.e. "Requires an empty Tradition Tree slot.") in this mod will use that number.

 ### Not Included in "Subtle Polish"

 This mod is intentionally not included in my modpack [Subtle Polish: A Collection of Fixes and Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2522974089) because it contains a significant gameplay change.
 It is otherwise fully compatible.